CatalogueOfLife/general/docs/NAMES.md

    ICBN: Article 7.3
    ICZN: Article 60.3.

-- ```CONSERVED ```: The current name is conserved against the related name or the related name is suppressed in favor of the current name.
+- ```CONSERVED ```: The current name or spelling is conserved / protected against the related name or the related name is suppressed / rejected in favor of the current name.
+A spelling which has been conserved relates two homotypic names, otherwise the related names should be based on different types.
+Based on an individual publication but more often due to actions of the ICZN or ICBN exercising its Plenary Powers.
-   Acts taken by the official committee.

-   ICBN: Conservation is covered under Article 14 and Appendix II and Appendix III (this name is nomina conservanda).
+   ICN: Conservation is covered under Article 14 and Appendix II and Appendix III (this name is nomina conservanda).

-   ICZN: Conservation is covered under Article 23.9 (this name is nomen protectum and the target name is nomen oblitum)
+   ICZN: Reversal of precedence under Article 23.9 (this name is nomen protectum and the target name is nomen oblitum) or suppression via plenary power Article 81.

 - ```LATER_HOMONYM ```: Current name has same spelling as related name but was published later and has priority over it (unless conserved or sanctioned).
 Called a junior homonym in zoology.
+This includes botanical parahomonyms which differ slightly in spelling but are similar enough that they are likely to be confused (Art 53.3).
+The zoological code has a set of spelling variations (article 58) that are considered to be identical.

    When acts of conservation or suppression have occurred then the terms “Conserved Later Homonym”   and “Rejected Earlier Homonym” should be used.